bertadenes/qm_selector/README.md

-# Trimmer - Chemically Sensible Trimmed Structure Generator for QM/MM Calculations
+# QM selector - Chemically Sensible Trimmed Structure Generator for QM/MM Calculations

 ## Overview

-Trimmer is a Python tool leveraging MDAnalysis to create chemically sensible trimmed molecular structures centered around protein residues.
-It is designed to prepare Quantum Mechanics (QM) cluster or QM/MM calculations by intelligently selecting atom subsets and defining link atoms bridging QM and molecular mechanics (MM) regions.
+QM selector is a Python tool leveraging MDAnalysis to create chemically sensible trimmed molecular structures centered around a selection of interest.
+It is designed to prepare Quantum Mechanics (QM) cluster or QM/MM calculations by selecting atom subsets and defining link atoms bridging QM and molecular mechanics (MM) regions.

 ## Features